humayuntanwar/100-days-of-Machine-Learning/README.md

 Keep in mind that no single lecture (or course!) can cover the vastness that is Deep Learning, I would highly suggest reading MIT's Deep Learning textbook for more information on these topics!

+# DAY 68

+## Tensorflow Project Exercise

+We'll use the [Bank Authentication Data Set](https://archive.ics.uci.edu/ml/datasets/banknote+authentication) from the UCI repository.

+The data consists of 5 columns:

+* variance of Wavelet Transformed image (continuous)
+* skewness of Wavelet Transformed image (continuous)
+* curtosis of Wavelet Transformed image (continuous)
+* entropy of image (continuous)
+* class (integer)

+Where class indicates whether or not a Bank Note was authentic.